aleksey-stukalov/github-statistics/README.md

     The `contributorsTable` table (of the contributor browse screen) has a column generator for the `login` column, see `ContributorBrowse#contributorsTableLoginColumnGenerator`.
-The generator returns a link button that opens the `ghstat_UserDetails.edit` screen when clicking.
+The generator returns a link button that opens the `UserInfoView` screen when clicking.

     ![user_details screen](screenshots/user-details-screen.png)